kulics/koral/book-en/loop.md

 Under normal circumstances, the statement is executed in order, the first statement in the function first, followed by the second statement, and so on.
 ## Collection Loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `.@ id` statement to iterate over the collection, taking each element out of `id`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `value.@ id {};` statement to iterate over the collection, taking each element out of `id`.

 E.g:
 ```
-arr := [1, 2, 3, 4, 5];
+arr := [1, 2, 3, 4, 5]
 arr.@ item
 {
-    Console.WriteLine.(item); // print each number
+    Console.WriteLine.(item)     // print each number
-};
+}
 ```
 The identifier followed by `@` is the currently fetched value, which is valid only for the current loop.
 So we don't need to define an identifier externally.
 If we don't want to define additional identifiers, we can omit them.
 The default is `it`.